Research at NCPEID

 Researchers agree to provide a preliminary summary of findings for publication in the NCPEID newsletter (The Advocate) and on the NCPEID website within three months of completing data collection involving NCPEID members (including CAPEs).
 Researchers are strongly encouraged to present approved studies at the next NCPEID Annual Conference.

-Please download and complete the Research Application form and contact Ali Brian, PhD., CAPE, NCPEID Research Chair, with any questions.
+Please download and complete the Research Application form.
+For questions, contact Ali Brian, PhD., CAPE, NCPEID Research Chair.